rorkyshan/assignments/Assignment 01/README.md

 # Assignment 01

 ### Summary
+For the next few assignments we will build a simple catalog/store/social network thing.
+YOU get to decide what type of data you actually want to work with.
+Think of entities that could be sortable, adhere to a consistent organizational structure, and would be fun to work with.
+Like books, animals, movies, people, vacation spots, etc...

 In this assignment you will flex your JSON manipulation muscles and build some souped up functions.
 After this assignment you should feel comfortable working in JSON and creating functions.